Priyanka4pc/MLOps-Tutorial/README.md

   - Install Terraform: https://developer.hashicorp.com/terraform/downloads
   - Create a bucket with name `tf-state-prod-mlops` in GCP to store the terraform state.
     ![Tf State Bucket](ss-record/tf-state-bucket.gif)
-    - Change bucket name in `provider.tf` to the bucket we just created.

-  - Variables to change in `variable.tf`:
-    - `project_id`: change it to you google project ID
-    - `creds_file`: change it to the path to your gcp credentials.json file
-    - `suffix`: change it to some other value for uniqueness

 - Steps:
   - Create folder with name terraform.
   - Add service-account creds file and rename to `gcp-creds.json`.
   - Add train.csv file to data folder and preprocessing script to scripts folder.
+  - Create `provide.tf` to define google provider and set backed as gcs.
   - Create `main.tf` file with resource definitions (Feature Store, Dataproc, Bigquery).
   - Create `variable.tf` to store all the values to be passed by the user.
   - Create `output.tf` save all the outputs to be used later on.
   - Deploy the infra by applying terraform files.
 (Or will be taken care of using cloudbuild)

+### Changes to be made

+- Change bucket name in `provider.tf` to the bucket we just created.
+- Variables to change in `variable.tf`:
+  - `project_id`: change it to you google project ID
+  - `creds_file`: change it to the path to your gcp credentials.json file
+  - `suffix`: change it to some other value for uniqueness

->NOTE:The file paths needs to be changed based on operating system, current paths are based on MAC environment, for Windows change accordingly.
+>NOTE: The file paths needs to be changed based on operating system, current paths are based on MAC environment, for Windows change accordingly.

 ### Steps to run separately from cloudbuild